lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Also in the category of smaller and specialized archives is Project Gutenberg.
 Project Gutenberg makes no claims to scholarly reliability but nonetheless underlies a not-significant amount of scholarly work[^cf27] --- its cultural capital as a resource lags far behind its use and utility.
 Project Gutenberg is easily conceived of as a haphazard, ‘unscholarly’ source for materials, but unlike Google Books, Project Gutenberg actually does have selection criteria.
 Project Gutenberg will only collect public domain works which contemporary audiences might be interested in reading for pleasure.
 It narrows the field substantially to exclude works which have either ceased to be broadly interesting (as in the case of most forgotten fiction), or which was never particularly interesting (as in the case of almanacs and tax codes).
 Project Gutenberg includes 57,796 texts: far more than specialized scholarly archives like the Early Novels Database or the Shelley-Godwin Archive, but nonetheless an order of magnitude fewer than its more-voracious potential competitors.
 And, like smaller specialized scholarly archives, Project Gutenberg has tailored its holdings to make it easy for readers to read, and quite difficult for its collection to be applied to any other use.
 By tailoring the structure of the archive itself to its specific materials, these collections are able to thoughtfully achieve their aims --- but they also make it correspondingly difficult for users[ does this not depend on the user? unpack] to achieve their own, different aims.

+**Comedies vs tragedies performed**: the ratio of comedies to tragedies performed was an astonishing 14 to 1 in Paris (Theatre, Opera, and Audience in Revolutionary Paris: Analysis and Repertory by Emmet Kennedy, Marie-Laurence Netter, James P. McGregor, and Mark V. Olsen)

+**Suarez numbers**

 1. I identify male/female ratios?

+Other work which has used the methodology of sampling includes

+Suarez: “Lacking the resources to conduct a detailed analysis of the entire ESTC from 1701 to 1800, I have resorted to sampling.
+Electing to examine all eighteenth-century records that appear in years ending in three -- 1703, 1713, 1723 and so on -- I have sought to avoid a number of cohort effects, most especially the cumulation of indeterminate records into years ending in ‘0’ or ‘1’ and, to a lesser degree, ‘5’.”
+(41)

 Before I develop custom code, I establish some baselines by taking a random sample of 100 titles from each of my key corpora.
 I manually identify the original publication date of each title, and whether that title appears reprinted elsewhere in the corpus.